executablebooks/meta/docs/tools.md

 together with Jupyter Book.
 ```

-## MyST - Markedly Structured Text
+### MyST - Markedly Structured Text

 ([link to documentation](https://myst-parser.readthedocs.io))

+> A Sphinx parser for MyST Markdown.
 MyST allows you to write Sphinx documentation entirely in markdown.
-It is an attempt to have the best of both worlds: the flexibility
-and extensibility of Sphinx with the simplicity and readability of Markdown.

 MyST has the following main features: